toladata/Knowledgebase/6-programs/program-guide.md

 **What is a sector?**

 A sector is a specific thematic area that a program is being implemented in.
-Common examples of sectors in the humanitarian field are agriculture, healthcare, food security, economic development etc.
+Common examples of sectors in the development and humanitarian field are agriculture, healthcare, food security, economic development, and emergency response.

 **Why capture sector data?**

-Linking a program to a single or multiple sector is a great way of classifying your data.
+Linking a program to one or many sectors are a great way of classifying your data.
 As you select or tag a sector to your program you can easily use this as a filter to run different analyses and generate reports.
-Examples of sectors are: health, agriculture, economic development, food security.

 **Adding sectors**